 My research group combines numerical modeling (deterministic, stochastic) and/or analytic solutions with small and large-scale measurement (direct and indirect observations), and inverse modeling (parameter estimation, data assimilation, model averaging, etc.) to improve theory, understanding and predictability of complex Earth systems.
-We engage in all aspects of the iterative research cycle (see Figure 1) and regularly develop new numerical, computational, statistical, and optimization approaches to reconcile complex system models with observations for the purpose of learning and scientific discovery and, thereby, enhancing the growth of environmental knowledge.
+We engage in all aspects of the iterative research cycle (see figure below) and regularly develop new numerical, computational, statistical, and optimization approaches to reconcile complex system models with observations for the purpose of learning and scientific discovery and, thereby, enhancing the growth of environmental knowledge.
 We use distributed computing to permit inference of CPU-intensive forward models.

 Our papers appear in a wide variety of different scientific journals, and describe methodological advances, and their application to problem solving in (alphabetic order) agriculture, avian biology, ecohydrology, ecology, fluid mechanics, geomorphology, groundwater, hydrogeophysics, hydrogeology, geophysics, geostatistics, surface hydrology, soil physics, vadose zone hydrology, and water resources.